eugenmihailescu/sorting-algorithms/README.md

 - heapsort (compare)
 - selectionsort (compare)
 - pigeonholesort (compare)
+- pigeonholesort (size,compare)

 where the optional paramter `compare` can be either a function, a boolean or entirely omitted.
 When a function is provided then it is used for item comparison.
 When provided as a boolean `true` then the array is sorted descendently.
 Otherwise (default when omitted) an ascedent (the `>` operator) order is assumed.
+The optional `size` parameter is the number buckets where the items are scattered.

 Usage example: